smith210/portfolio/lab2/README.md

   * String display(int sortMethod)

-     Method takes an arguement of type integer, and returns type string.
+     Method takes an arguement of type integer, and returns type String.
 Based on what integer is passed through this method, **display** will return one of the following Strings:
      * If the integer is **0**, it returns string **insertionSort**.
      * If the integer is **1**, it returns string **quickSort**.
      * All other integers will return **mergeSort**.